timotheus321/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+Document Object Model
-2. What is an event?
+2. What is an event? results that happen in the system you are programming which the system tells you about so your code can react to them
-3. What is an event listener?
+3. What is an event listener? is a way you can wait for user interacrion like a click or keypress whenever the action happens
 4. Why would we convert a NodeList into an Array?
+It makes it simpler to modify it when its an array for exampme using array methods
-5. What is a component?
+5. What is a component? a component is a function that can be used to modify or edit the dom.